devopvoid/webrtc-java/docs/guide/media/directionality.md

 ## Concepts overview

-- SEND_RECV: Both sending and receiving are active (default when you add a track).
+- `SEND_RECV`: Both sending and receiving are active (default when you add a track).
-- SEND_ONLY: Only sending is negotiated; you won’t receive media on this transceiver.
+- `SEND_ONLY`: Only sending is negotiated; you won’t receive media on this transceiver.
-- RECV_ONLY: Only receiving is negotiated; you won’t send media on this transceiver.
+- `RECV_ONLY`: Only receiving is negotiated; you won’t send media on this transceiver.
-- INACTIVE: Neither sending nor receiving on this transceiver.
+- `INACTIVE`: Neither sending nor receiving on this transceiver.

 These map to the SDP attributes a=sendrecv, a=sendonly, a=recvonly, a=inactive.

 ## Receive-only example

-Use a transceiver with direction RECV_ONLY to indicate that you only want to receive media for a given kind (audio or video).
+Use a transceiver with direction `RECV_ONLY` to indicate that you only want to receive media for a given kind (audio or video).
 You can optionally pass a dummy local track or omit sending entirely by not attaching a sending track.

 ```java
 import dev.onvoid.webrtc.*;